ommish/Omninote/README.md

 ![notebook dropdwown](https://github.com/ommish/Omninote/blob/master/README_images/notebook_dropdown.png "Notebook Dropdown")

-The editor toggles to full-width when creating a new note, and the notebook selector is automatically set to whatever notebook you were viewing (or the notebook of the note you were viewing).
+The editor toggles to full-width when creating a new note, and the notebook selector is automatically set to whatever notebook you were viewing.
 The notebook create form can also be opened from the same menu if none of your existing notebooks are the right fit.

 The app listens for changes in the path in order to update the selected notebook.